Civic Time Off

 1. Why is Civic Time Off important for your employees?

 Civic Time Off is an easy, flexible way for employers to boost civic engagement among employees and benefit their local communities.
-By encouraging employees to consider using paid time off to serve as nonpartisan poll workers, employers play a critical role in filling the need for election workers across America—while giving employees the opportunity to gain knowledge on how elections are administered.
+By encouraging employees to consider using paid time off to volunteer or serve as nonpartisan poll workers, employers play a critical role in increasing civic engagement and broader community cohesion across America—while giving employees the opportunity to develop personally and professionally.

 Increased civic engagement has positive benefits for businesses, communities, and employees.
 Studies have shown that higher rates of civic participation correlate to healthier employees, including better psychological well-being, physical benefits, and emotional health.
 Additionally, economists have found that a healthy democracy is critical to a healthy free market economy.